 Though Hart initially intended to study English as an undergraduate at Haverford College and pursue a career in journalism, she discovered a passion for science after taking general chemistry courses.
 Hart said she was especially drawn to biochemistry due to its collaborative nature.
 “I think I do my best work in team settings,” she said.
 “I found that to be more appealing than [when] I saw [that] my friends who were in humanities majors tended to do their work independently.”

-Shika Singh – Computer Science
+Shikha Singh – Computer Science

 Before teaching at the College, Singh earned a bachelor’s and master’s in mathematics and computing from the Indian Institute of Technology, Kharagpur and a doctorate in computer science from Stony Brook University.

-After earning her doctorate, Singh received a job offer from a financial consulting company, but ultimately decided to decline the offer and began lecturing at Wellesley College.
+After earning her doctorate, Singh received a job offer from a financial consulting company, but ultimately decided to decline the offer and began lecturing at Wellesley.
 “I didn’t feel like [the firm] was necessarily somewhere I could thrive,” she said.
 “I really like the intellectual atmosphere of college… and school environments.”

 Sam McCauley – Computer Science